 Towards the end of 2020 we received the fantastic news that our bid for lottery funds to support our ‘Holding On’ project initiative had been successful.

-Holding On continues and develops our ongoing commitment to supporting isolated older people, and we’re extremely excited to be able to offer a project which is specifically aimed at meeting the challenges raised by the pandemic.
+Holding On continues and develops our ongoing commitment to supporting isolated older people, which we have done through the Making Time group, and we’re extremely excited to be able to offer this project which is specifically aimed at meeting the challenges raised by the pandemic.

 What will the project look like?